 - 1. Schools should be closed only for emergency purposes.
 Not only is this provided for by state law, but many school-day operating costs go on whether school is held or not. - 2.
 Every school day is important.
 What educators do for students is important.
 Lost learning time is gone forever, and changes in schedules impose hardships on many. - 3.
 School officials must make a judgment based on weather reports as to the strength of the storm, how much snow will fall, wind factors influencing excessive drifting, "wind chill factors" for youngsters who must walk to school, and the general circumstances of the school situation examination day, a special event, food preparation, etc. - 4.
 Some decisions which cannot be reversed later in the day must be made prior to 6:00 a.m. - 5.
 A deviation from regular schedules requires some 20-30 drivers to adjust their schedules, which takes time to accomplish. - 6.
-The purpose of early bus departure, when necessary, is to get students home before dark and to avoid accidents due to deteriorating weather conditions. - 7.
-It is sometimes difficult to reach all area radio stations and television stations.
-Therefore, we suggest that people listen to WBEV/WXRO radio station, or watch Cable TV Channel 98 or Charter Cable Channel 993, Channel 6 (WITI-TV), or Channel 15 (WMTV-TV).
-Please note that the channel numbers may be different dependent upon where you live.
-We will attempt to call as many of these stations as possible. - 8.
-Weather related announcements are also posted to our website and social media accounts. can also be heard by calling 7520, Ext.
-2400 at the high school.
-To reach this recording from home, call 885-7520, Ext.
-2400.
+The purpose of early bus departure, when necessary, is to get students home before dark and to avoid accidents due to deteriorating weather conditions. - School closing information will be posted on the front page of the district's website and the district's Facebook page.
+The latest school closure or delay announcements will also be broadcast on local radio station WBEV 95.3FM (Daily Dodge) and shared with several Madison and Milwaukee television stations.
+Most television stations also post school closings on their individual websites.